Vietnam.vn - Nền tảng quảng bá Việt Nam

 Heavy rain and landslides have seriously injured many children.

-As of this afternoon, two critically ill patients in the landslide in Lang Nu being treated at Bach Mai Hospital have not shown any progress.
+As of this afternoon, two critically ill patients in the landslide in Lang Nu who are being treated at Bach Mai Hospital have not yet shown any progress.
 Currently, the patients still need ECMO intervention, respiratory and circulatory support, continuous blood filtration combined with hemofiltration, optimal broad-spectrum antibiotics, bronchial lavage endoscopy, blood product transfusion, etc.

 The 11-year-old child being treated at the Pediatric Center is still in serious condition, requiring a ventilator and gastric lavage because he has crush syndrome, multiple trauma, and a lot of mud in his stomach.